ArdenButterfield/Fish/Docs/BUILDING.md

 # Building Fish

-We went through the pain of figuring this shit out so you don't have to.
+The fish build process, especially on Windows, is one that could be charitably described as "nontrivial."
+We figured out the steps, so you don't have to.

 <img src="images/building/building_fish.png" height="200" alt="building fish">